imageboardsnet/Blossom/README.md

  - User-friendly Interface: Simplifies the management of imageboards.

- - Efficient Organization: Categorizes and arranges imageboards
+ - Efficient Organization: Maintain an up-to-date list with automation.
-   effectively.

- - Secure & Scalable: Utilizes Docker for a secure environment.

- - Flask Backend: Offers a robust and flexible backend with Flask.

 ## Installation instruction